-Gable louver vents installed just under the roof line will work wonders to cool your home in the summer and reduce mold buildup in the winter.
+Gable louver vents installed just under the roofline will work wonders to cool your home in the summer and reduce mold buildup in the winter as well as venting the attic, preventing ice buildup.
 While it is simpler to install a gable louver vent when your house is being built, you can add them to an older home.
 If you follow these directions, of course.

-The easiest shapes of gable vents to build are triangles and rectangles.
-Measure the space where you want to install the gable louver vent to pick the best shape.
+Gable vents come in different shapes and sizes to accommodate most needs, but the triangular or rectangular vents are the easiest to build.
+Measure the space where you want to install the gable louver vent to pick the best size and shape.

 Measure carefully and check all measurements before cutting.
 Remove the drywall and check for wiring and pipes in the area where you are cutting.
 If cutting through a wall covered in aluminum siding, mark the cut lines on the interior wall, and cut through the siding.
 If you are cutting through a brick wall, use a diamond-bladed saw to cut through the bricks on the outside.